How to get rid of paper clutter

 You can also store photos and documents on many reliable online backup sites.
 Mozy and Backblaze are popular options, and Dropbox charges $9.99 a month for 50 GB of space.
 Scanning and organizing your digital documents is a time-consuming process.
 Take it slow, working on a few papers every day.

-5. Prioritize your Books and Magazines
+5. Prioritize Your Books And Magazines

 Look through your recipe books and donate the books you don’t use.
 Consider sourcing your recipes on-line.
 Go through all of your books and donate outdated books and books you will not be reading in the next several years.